waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE DOCUMENTATION:** All new information (NPC names, item locations, etc.) MUST be documented in the notepad and via map markers *immediately*, even during battles or cutscenes.
 No exceptions.
 - **Proactive Agent Use:** I must use my `strategic_advisor` agent proactively to avoid getting stuck, not just as a last resort.
 - **CLEAN UP MARKERS:** I must delete old or redundant markers to avoid clutter.
 Redundant markers are those that simply state information available from the tile type (e.g., 'Blocked by wall').
-## Pathfinding Tool Issues
-- The `pathfinder_pro` tool sometimes generates inefficient paths, seemingly avoiding grass.
-It also failed to identify the fruit tree at (11, 5) as an obstacle.
-I need to investigate and refine the script.

-### Pathfinding Tool Issues (Final Correction)
-- **My Misunderstanding:** My manual assessment of Route 30 was incorrect.
-The only way to proceed north is via a long southern detour around the central part of the map.
-My `pathfinder_pro` tool was correctly identifying this path all along.
-My repeated failures were due to distrusting the tool and attempting to find a non-existent shortcut.
-The tool is functioning correctly, and its output must be trusted.